 General Data Protection Regulation (GDPR) is a regulation created for all websites that operate and collect user data within EU member states.
 It is not required to collect consent from visitors coming outside of the European Union.

-In order to meet our client demand, we have created an option to only target visitors coming from EU countries, only visitors coming from California, or visitors coming from one of those locations.
+In order to meet our client demand, we have created a feature that allows you to select visitors from which countries should see your banner.
 This can be set when getting code from the Installation tab in the banner settings:

 Few more things to note when using geo-targeting: